Oluwatobi-Mustapha/iam-fuzzer/README.md

 ### Note
 - Please replace `target-prod` with your AWS CLI profile name.
-- If your profile name contains spaces, wrap it in double quotes:
 ```bash
 python3 src/collector.py --profile "My Profile Name"
 ```
-If not, type it as it is wrapped with''.

 **Output**

 ```bash